Looking for information about developer tools to use with WebSphere Liberty? Start here…

 - Content-assist for server configuration.
 Server configuration is minimal, but the tools help you find what you need and identify finger-checks, etc

 liberty-assembly packaging types.
-In version 2.0 of the Liberty Maven plugin, we focused on simplifying POMs, improving WDT integration, and improving the overall experience.
+In the latest versions (2.0 and later) of the Liberty Maven plug-in, we focus on simplifying POMs, improving WDT integration, and improving the overall experience.

-We also made significant updates to the latest versions of WDT and the Liberty Maven plugin to improve your WDT experience when working with Liberty servers managed by Maven WAR projects.
-Be sure to grab WDT 126.96.36.199 and use version 2.0 of the
+We also made significant updates to the latest versions of WDT and the Liberty Maven plug-in to improve your WDT experience when working with Liberty servers managed by the Liberty Maven plug-in.
+Be sure to grab the latest versions of WDT and the

-liberty-maven-plugin.
-When your Maven web application project installs a Liberty server, the Eclipse tools can automatically recognize and add the server and runtime to the workbench for easier server interactions.
+liberty-maven-plug-in.
+When your Maven web and ear application project installs a Liberty server, the Eclipse tools can automatically recognize and add the server and runtime to the workbench for easier server interactions.

-For Maven WAR projects, you can do things like build your Liberty server within the target of the project, install Liberty features, install your application as a WAR file or as a loose application (more on that later), and create a server archive ready for deployment.
+For Maven WAR and EAR projects, you can do things like build your Liberty server within the target of the project, install Liberty features, install your application as an archive file or as a loose application (more on that later), and create a server archive ready for deployment.
 Using the

-war packaging type, your WAR file is deployed to the local Maven repository and is available to other projects as a dependency.
+ear packaging types, your archive file is deployed to the local Maven repository and is available to other projects as a dependency.

 Liberty assembly projects